-Performance A Area #1: LEARNING ENVIRONMENT: To what extent does the classroom environn nent support all students to learn?
-Level 1 Level 2 Level 3 Level 4 Indicator 1.1 Routines, procedures, and behavior expectations Routines, procedures, and behavior expectations Routines, procedures and behavior expectations AND • Students take Structures for Learning are not taught are not clearly communicated, causing loss of instructional time Student behavior detracts from others' learning is not addressed are clearly communicated but are not taught to mastery do not match to students' needs require prompts that cause loss of instructional time Student behavior are clearly communicated, and taught to mastery, maximizing instructional time are matched to students' needs Student behavior is appropriate, or initiative to manage classroom procedures and their own behavior.
-Students prompt others to follow classroom interrupts the lessonis addressed and improved when inappropriate, is addressed effectively and does not detract from the lesson procedures, routines and expectations.
+Performance A area #1: LEARNING ENVIRONMENT: To what extent does the classroom environn ment support all students to learn?
+Level 1 Level 2 Level 3 Level 4 Indicator 1.1 Structures for Learning Routines, procedures, and behavior expectations Routines, procedures, and behavior expectations Routines, procedures and behavior expectations are clearly communicated, and taught to mastery, maximizing instructional time are matched to students' needs Student behavior is appropriate, or when inappropriate, is addressed effectively and does not detract from the lesson AND Students take initiative to manage classroom procedures and their own behavior.
+Students prompt others to follow classroom procedures, routines and expectations.

-Clinical Educator Ratings PC MW PC F Teacher Candidate Field Instructor
+Clinical Ed ucator Teacher Can didate Field Instructor

-Ratings PC MW PC F PC MW PC F PC MW PC F
+Ratings PC MW PC F PC MW PC F MW F

 Evidence

-Indicator 1.2
+Indicator 1.2 Positive Classroom Climate

-Positive

-Classroom

-Climate